Picture Your Future

 Tell me moreSingle | House | Food | Transport | Holidays & Leisure | Clothing & Personal | Helping Others |

-Minimum: £12,800 Covers all your needs, with some left over for fun | Minimum: DIY maintenance and decorating one room a year. | Minimum: £54 a week on food (including food away from the home). | Minimum: No car. | Minimum: A week and a long weekend in the UK every year. | Minimum: Up to £580 for clothing and footwear each year. | Minimum: £20 for each birthday present. |
+Minimum: £14,400 Covers all your needs, with some left over for fun | Minimum: DIY £100 a year to maintain condition of your property. | Minimum: Around £50 a week on groceries, £25 a month on food out of the home, £15 per fortnight on takeaways. | Minimum: No car, £10 per week on taxis, £100 per year on rail fares. | Minimum: A week long UK holiday.
+Basic TV and broadband plus a streaming service. | Minimum: Up to £630 for clothing and footwear each year. | Minimum: £20 for each birthday and Xmas present. £50 a year charity donation. |

-Moderate: £23,300 More financial security and flexibility | Moderate: Some help with maintenance and decorating each year. | Moderate: £74 a week on food (including food away from the home). | Moderate: 3-year old car replaced every 10 years. | Moderate: 2 weeks in Europe and a long weekend in the UK every year. | Moderate: Up to £791 for clothing and footwear each year. | Moderate: £34 for each birthday present. |
+Moderate: £31,300 More financial security and flexibility | Moderate: Some help with maintenance and decorating each year. | Moderate: Around £55 a week on groceries, £30 a week on food out of the home, £10 a week on takeaways, £100 a month to take others out for a monthly meal. | Moderate: 3 year old small car, replaced every 7 years, £20 a month on taxis, £100 per year on rail fares. | Moderate: A fortnight 3* all inclusive holiday in the Med and a long weekend break in the UK.
+Basic TV and broadband plus two streaming services. | Moderate: Up to £1,500 for clothing and footwear each year. | Moderate: £30 for each birthday and Xmas present, £200 a year charity donation, £1,000 for supporting family members e.g. paying for grandchildren activities. |

 Our mission